boazsegev/facil.io/docs/_SOURCE/0.7.x/riskyhash.md

 * Maliciously crafted data won't be able to weaken the hash function or expose the "secret".

     This is achieved by reading the data twice and using a different operation each time.
-This minimized the possibility of finding a malicious value that could break both operations.
+This minimizes the possibility of finding a malicious value that could break both operations.

-* Repeated data blocks should produce different results according to it's position.
+* Repeated data blocks should produce different results according to their position.

    This is achieved by performing left-rotation and prime multiplication in a way that causes different positions to have different side effects.